Target Your Instagram Following With Hashtags

 Here's the best non-paid Instagram boost I know: Use #hashtags.
 And not just one or two.
-Use five to eight if you have time, and keep a few powerful ones in your hip pocket for posting on the fly.
+Use five to nine (some people are using up to 14--sometimes it works, sometimes it doesn't--experiment with what works for your account).

 Use hashtags with intention, and you'll notice an uptick in your Likes and Followers:

 - For the topics you promote most, look at accounts with similar content and an established following.
 Start clicking through the list of hashtags--are the hastags national in their scope?
 Regional?
 Local?
 For instance, #CLTFood focuses on Charlotte restaurants and food while #eeeeeats has a national following of restaurants, blogs and food lovers.
 Use a mix of both.

 - Explore hashtags with key words relevant to your main topics in instagram search.
 Scroll down the offerings to see what gets the most use.
 Choose the hashtags with high follower numbers.
 When I recently highlighted NC's Seagrove Pottery on a feed, I found the hashtags #potterywheel, #madebyhand, #potterystudio and#artistsoninstagram had hefty followings--and I ended up receiving comments from gallery owners and artisans all over the world.
 Not all of them followed me because my feed wasn't exclusively art, but some did--and I loved the comments and exchange.
 (Hint:#ChefsofInstagram is powerful, too!)

 - When researching hashtags in the Instagram search, observe whether the singular or plural term has the most following.
 For example, 23 million people have used #hotel while just under 3 million have used #hotels.